-Some called them the kids of conversion - dissenters, rockers and ravers all with one thing in common.
-One foot in an analogue word - the other in a digital version.
+Some called them kids of conversion, dissenters, rockers and ravers, but they all had one thing in common...one foot back in the analogue world, and the other in digital.

-One foot in an analogue world - the other in a digital version.
+One foot back in the analogue world, and the other in digital.

-As the paradox became more apparent, the physical and psychological cracks began to show - the pores of a generation opened, and the sweat of creative revolution began seeping through.
-Y2K.
-The world had dodged a bullet.
-Screens still flickered, street lights still blinked and crackled away, but no one was home.
+As the paradox became more apparent, the physical and psychological cracks began to show - pores of a generation opened, and the sweat of revolution began seeping through - Y2K - The world dodged a digital bullet, but screens still flickered, street lights still blinked and crackled away...but no one was home.

-No longer separated by race, location or genres, the kids started emitting sonic and visual art - transforming the staleness of the previous century and slicing through the legacy of greed the previous decade had left in its wake.
-The city of London had changed, and so had its people.
+No longer separated by race, location or genre, fam started emitting sonic and visual art - transforming the staleness of the previous century and slicing through the legacy of greed the previous decade had left in its wake.
+The city of London changed, and did its people.

-The city of London had changed, and so had its people.
+The city of London had changed, and so did its people.

-K and the Rocka’s had a vision, to give shape and form to the messages and sounds of the collective experience and emblazon it on clothing for all to see, in a way that would always speak to their truth, and respect their roots.
+K and the Rocka’s had a vision, to give shape and form to the messages and sounds of the collective experience and emblazon it on dope clothing, in a way that would always respect ethical labour and production, using only the highest quality organic materials to speak to their truth, and respect their roots.